paulgalow/paulgalow.com/src/pages/securing-aws-credentials-macos-lastpass/index.md

 ### But wait!
 We do need to provide our response as JSON

 Jq to the rescue.
-In case you haven't used it before, [jq is a command line tool for parsing and creating JSON]((https://stedolan.github.io/jq/)).
+In case you haven't used it before, [jq is a command line tool for parsing and creating JSON](https://stedolan.github.io/jq/).
+I have first learned about it earlier this year during one of [Victor Vrantchan's talks at MacDevOpsYVR](https://www.youtube.com/watch?v=RAmc2RC4llI&feature=youtu.be&t=1381).
+You can install it by running `brew install jq`.
 We are using it to create a JSON object from the *lpass* response.

 ```bash
 #!/bin/bash